Pimmz/Project-1/README.md

 - [HTML](https://en.wikipedia.org/wiki/HTML) used for the main site content.
 - [CSS](https://en.wikipedia.org/wiki/CSS) used for the main site design and layout.
-- [HTML](https://www.w3schools.com/css/css3_variables.asp) used to assist with code throughout the site.
 - [CSS](https://www.w3schools.com/css/css3_variables.asp) used to assist with styles throughout the site.
 - [Git](https://git-scm.com) used for version control. (`git add`, `git commit`, `git push`)
 - [GitHub](https://github.com) used for secure online code storage.